andrewallenbruce/costoffice/README.md

 [Data.CMS.gov](https://data.cms.gov/provider-data/search?page-size=50&theme=Physician%20office%20visit%20costs).

 There are 83 datasets in total, each representing a different medical specialty.
-Each one contains the:

-- Most Utilized Procedure Code (HCPCS Level II aka CPT code)
+Broken down by ZIP code, they contain the:

-- Price Medicare Paid (Minimum-Maximum-Mode)
+- Most Utilized HCPCS Level II Procedure Code (for both New and Established patients)
-- Copay the Patient Paid (Minimum-Maximum-Mode)
+- Price Medicare Paid for the Visit (Min-Mode-Max)

-by ZIP code, for new and established patients both.
+- Copay the Patient Paid for the Visit (Min-Mode-Max)

 <!-- badges: start -->